Jip-Hop/sedunlocksrv-pba/README.md

 - Password change is intentionally target-based.
 In the web UI, select the drive(s) you want to update.
 In the console UI, enter the exact target device path when prompted.
 - SID password changes can be blocked by firmware.
 On systems with a BIOS or TPM setting such as `Disable Block SID`, that setting may need to be `Disabled`, and some platforms require a one-time confirmation on the next boot before SID changes are allowed.
 - SSH host fingerprints are expected to remain stable across reboots and rebuilds as long as the Dropbear host keys in `ssh/` are preserved.
 If you delete and regenerate those files, the fingerprint will change once for the newly built image.

+- Web `Boot` and console `Boot` both use the same backend boot discovery logic, but the web flow is asynchronous.
+If the page shows `Booting...` for a while, wait for the machine to hand off before assuming it failed.
+- If `Boot` cannot find a kernel or initrd, inspect whether your system uses a split EFI plus LVM `/boot` or root layout.
+This project is designed to search those layouts, but real-world GRUB arrangements vary.
+- If password change reports that `Admin1` updated but `SID` did not, the drive may still unlock with the new password while firmware is blocking SID changes.
+Check Block SID settings before assuming the whole password update failed.

+- Test both `Boot` and `Reboot` on your actual hardware.
+Some systems behave well with `kexec`, while others still need a full firmware restart for NICs, storage, or other platform state.
+- If you plan to change SID passwords, check BIOS and TPM security settings ahead of time and verify that Block SID is not preventing the update.

 ---